8 Best Allen Wrench Sets (for Professional or DIY Home Use)

 >> Check current price <<

-It’s worth noting that while most Klein Tools are made in the US, this hex key set is manufactured in Slovenia.
+It’s worth noting that while many Klein products are made in the US, this particular set is made in China (likely due to the plastic casing).

 >> Check current price <<